 My aunty likes money.
 When she came back from school, the first thing she would do was take the bag from me and count the money I had earned that day.
 She would compare the figure with the call records on the phone later in the night.
 If any amount was missing, I would cry that night.
 My auntie could be very wicked sometimes.

-It was one Tuesday morning that Ogechi and I came out to find that someone had put a canopy and chairs across the street, just like ours, but yellow.
+It was one Tuesday morning when Ogechi and I came out to find someone had put a canopy and chairs across the street, just like ours, but yellow.
 There was no one there, the chairs around the canopy empty.
 Ogechi stared without a word, half a smile on her lips.
 Then she laughed: a short, coughing sound.

 "Hmmm!
 Business done change for this estate-o!"